-In 2018, the Silver Search Task Force continued the statewide awareness campaign.
+In the first half of 2019, the Silver Search Task Force continued the statewide awareness campaign.
 Radio and television public service announcements continued to air on media outlets all across Illinois.
 Social media continued to gain followers, digital displays of missing persons appeared on lottery terminals and interstate message boards.
 The Task Force trained hundreds of law enforcement personnel, caregivers, first responders, and guardians across Illinois.
 These training sessions highlighted the endangered missing person advisory and its usefulness in missing person cases.
 Because of these trainings, law enforcement all across Illinois is utilizing this advisory system in their missing person policies and procedures.
+The campaign in coordination with the Illinois Broadcasters Association expired on July 1, 2019.